If you are an attorney

 Students with ideas for pro bono projects are encouraged to make them a reality.
 The Pro Bono Program helps to connect students with supervising attorneys, faculty, organizations, and community partners so that the students' projects will be successful.
 If you are a student who has an idea for a project, please fill out our DIY Pro Bono Project Form () and submit it to your Class Coordinator or the Director of the Pro Bono Program.

-The Pro Bono Program works with the many student groups and organizations at Carolina Law to assist with pro bono project needs.
-If you are a member of a student group with an idea for a pro bono project, please submit a DIY Group Pro Bono Project Form ().
+The Pro Bono Program works with many student groups and organizations at Carolina Law to assist with pro bono project needs.
+If you are a member of a student group with an idea for a pro bono project, please submit the following Application for Student Group Pro Bono Project.

 Student group leaders should also make use of the Student Group Pro Bono DIY Guide, 10 Steps to Planning a Successful Group Project, Pro Bono Guidelines, and Pro Bono Coordinator Transition Plan.

 All students should complete the Pro Bono Contract when signing up for a project from the Attorney Projects bulletin board, a Winter Break project, or a Spring Break project.